lsst/rtn-028/index.rst

    :name:
    :alt: Figure 8

-*However, monitoring of*  ``/proc/cpuinfo`` *while running on an SDF-Rome node seems to indicate that the nodes are locked at their base frequencies of 2 GHz.*  More recent work using the `perf <https://perf.wiki.kernel.org/index.php/Main_Page>`__ tool indicates that frequency scaling is occurring, but also that L3 cache access is also at issue.
+More recent work using the `perf <https://perf.wiki.kernel.org/index.php/Main_Page>`__ tool indicates that frequency scaling **is** occurring and that L3 cache access is also at issue.

 .. .. rubric:: References